RefactoringGuru/design-patterns-csharp/README.md

 ## Requirements

-Most examples are console apps built using .NET Core 2.0.
+Most examples are console apps built using C# .NET 8.0.

 For the best experience, we recommend working with examples with these IDEs: